Brazil Rio Xingú photo article by Peter Petersen

 Mark Henry Sabaj is here keeping track and identifying our catch.
 For later DNA sampling and marking of the fishes.

-A pike cichlid I did not expect to find here was this beautiful Crenicichla percna.
+A pike cichlid I did not expect to find here was this beautiful Lugubria percna (formerly Crenicichla percna).

-I often found Crenicichla percna living together with other species with a simular coloration and pattern and shape.
-Here itś Teleocichla cinderella and a young Crenicichla percna.
+I often found Lugubria percna (formerly Crenicichla percna) living together with other species with a simular coloration and pattern and shape.
+Here itś Teleocichla cinderella and a young Lugubria percna (formerly Crenicichla percna).

 A fish with an even more simular coloration and pattern is this undescribed Leporinus sp.
 "2"